JagNahal/pick-my-food/readme.md

 # Pick My Food

-Pick My Food uses Python and Travel Advisor's API to output a high rated restaurant from the Greater Vancouver Area based on what you are craving! 🍽️
+Pick My Food uses Python and Travel Advisor's API to output a high rated restaurant from a city of choice based on what you are craving! 🍽️

 ## Motivation